Roots to Resiliency

 An online private Circle group will be available for students to connect and share additional content and experiences.

 What will I receive?

 - Over 6 hours of video lesson content

 - Experiential activities, reflections, and/or handouts with each lesson

 - Access to 12 hours of live Classroom Q&A and integration time via Zoom

 - Additional resource section for each lesson for deeper exploration if you choose

-- Online community space to connect with other students and additional content
+- Online community space to connect with other students and ask questions

 What is the weekly time commitment?